JuanCamiloClement/proyecto-inicial-frontend/README.md

 4. Run the code!

-In the frontend repository, it's necessary to do a second command equal to the first one
+Make sure to be in each repository:
 ```
-cd proyecto-inicial-MIR
+cd proyecto-inicial-frontend
 ```
 Once there, execute
 ```
 npm run dev
 ```
-For the backend, execute the same second command.
+For the backend, execute the same commands.
 Remember to keep both running!

 5. Access the application from your browser

-Access http://localhost:3000 in your favorite browser
+Access [https://proyecto-inicial-frontend.vercel.app/](https://proyecto-inicial-frontend.vercel.app/) in your favorite browser.

 ## Deployment 📦